 For instance, if your immune cells attack your heart tissues, causing inflammation, you can develop heart disease.
 If your immune cells attack your kidneys, causing inflammation, you can develop kidney disease.

-Inflammation is caused by oxidative stress, which in turn is triggered by emotional or physical trauma, nutritional or environmental pollutants.
+Chronic inflammation can cause oxidative stress, which in turn is triggered by emotional or physical trauma and nutritional or environmental pollutants.
 There are many things known to cause chronic inflammation.
 The best way to reduce your risk of developing chronic inflammation, then, is to reduce or eliminate your exposure to the following:

 - Processed and fast foods